-maximum gain = strike price - premium
+Maximum gain = Strike price - premium

-MAXIMUM LOSS FOR A LONG PUT
+MAXIMUM LOSS LONG PUTS

-Whenever an investor is long, or owns a stock, the maximum loss is always limited to the amount invested.
-When investors purchase a put option, the amount they pay for the option, or their premium, is always going to be their maximum loss.
+Whenever an investor is long or owns a stock, their maximum loss is always limited to the amount they invested.
+When an investor purchases a put option, the amount they pay for the option or their premium is always going to be their maximum loss.

-BREAKEVEN FOR A LONG PUT
+DETERMINING THE BREAKEVEN FOR LONG PUTS

-An investor who has purchased a put believes that the stock price will decline.
+Whenever an investor has purchased a put, they believe that the stock price will decline.
 In order for the investor to break even on the transaction, the stock price must fall by enough to offset the amount of the premium paid for the option.
 At expiration, the investor will break even at the following point:

-breakeven = strike price - premium
+Breakeven = Strike price - premium

-An investor has established the following option position: Long 1 XYZ May 30 put at 4.
-The investor's maximum gain, maximum loss, and breakeven will be:
+An investor has established the following option position:

+Long 1 XYZ May 30 put at 4

-- Maximum gain: \$26, or \$2,600 for the whole position (strike price premium) - Maximum less: \$400 (premium paid) - Breakeyen: \$26 = 30 4 (strike price premium)
+Maximum gain: \$26 or \$2,600 for the whole position (Strike price - premium)

+Maximum loss \$400 (The amount of the premium paid)

+Breakeven = \$26 = 30 - 4 (Strike price - premium)

-If at expiration XYZ is at exactly \$26 per share and the investor sells or exercises the option, the investor will break even, excluding transactions costs.
+If at expiration XYZ is at exactly \$26 per share and the investor sells or exercises their option, they will break even excluding transactions costs.